devops329/devops/instruction/deliverable9Logging/deliverable9Logging.md

 ## Getting started

 This assignment should feel similar to the exercises you have already completed.
-However, there are a lot of different log events that are required and it will take some time to figure out how to instrument the code and provide the log events necessary to provide a useful logging search experience.
+However, there are a lot of different log events that are required, and it will take some time to figure out how to instrument the code and provide the log events necessary to provide a useful logging search experience.

 ### Add Grafana credentials to config.js